-UPDATE 1-German bond yield climbs near 19-month high after inflation surprise
+UPDATE 2-German bond yield climbs near 19-month high after inflation surprise

 In Germany, North Rhine Westphalia saw annual inflation in July rise to 1.8 percent from 1.6 percent previously while Bavaria's CPI rose to 1.6 percent from 1.4 percent and Baden-Wuerttemberg's to 1.7 percent from 1.6 percent.

-Bond yields rose broadly as the German data filtered through, with 10-year yields up 4-5 basis points across the euro zone.
-German 10-year yields were up 5 basis points at 0.587 percent, approaching levels not seen in 19 months.
+Bond yields rose broadly as the German data filtered through, with 10-year yields up 2-4 basis points across the euro zone.

-Germany's two-year yield -- a key benchmark for the bloc -- rose above six-week lows of minus 0.675 percent hit earlier in the session to as high as minus 0.65 percent.
+German 10-year yields rose as much as 5 basis points to 0.587 percent, approaching levels not seen in 19 months.

-The euro, which has appreciated nearly 5 percent over the last two months against the dollar, eroding people's spending power and capping price rises, was near a 2-1/2-year high .
+A long-term gauge of the market's euro zone inflation expectations, the five-year, five-year breakeven forward rate, rose to a two-month peak at 1.6057 percent.

 For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets

-Reporting by John Geddie and Dhara Ranasinghe; Editing by Catherine Evans
+Reporting by John Geddie and Dhara Ranasinghe; Editing by Catherine Evans and Richard Balmforth